 If lost on a move, some things aren’t worth replacing.
 Keep them in a safe folder.

-- Documents – DIDs, passports, and birth certificates are no miss.
+- Documents—DIDs, passports, and birth certificates are essential.
 Bring these along instead of putting them in a moving truck.

 - Lease or Mortgage Documents – Be ready to pull these in case you need to reference them.

-- Insurance Paperwork – Notify your home and car insurance companies of your new address.
+- Insurance Paperwork – Notify your home and car insurance provider of your new address.

 - Academic and Medical Records – Transfer the child’s school records ahead of your move.